 I recently surprised my son, Ben, by way of a very small example, when I told him that one of my very favourite pleasures these days is to go to the movies by myself.

-Ever since I had to stop working after my heart attack, I have discovered that I absolutely love heading down to the weekday matinee at my favourite theatre, where it’s quiet, uncrowded, and deliciously cool.
+Ever since I had to stop working after my heart attack, I have discovered that I absolutely love heading down to the weekday matinee at my favourite theatre, where it’s quiet, uncrowded, and deliciously cool in summer.
 I pick the mid-theatre centre row seats with the railing in front (for lots of leg room) and stretch my legs up along it.
 From there, I can spread out all my stuff, settle in and enjoy the film – with nobody whispering to me or wanting to share my popcorn.

 This accidental pleasure hit long before I read this list recently from Laurie Erdman in her Chronic Wellness Coaching essay called Get Comfortable With Solitude.
 Laurie offers these suggestions for how we can use solitude to create peace in a crazy life: